Bug report #8880

 Such, as Weight = 2 OR Name= "City"

-#1 Updated by Jukka Rahkonen almost 7 years ago
+#1 Updated by Jukka Rahkonen about 7 years ago

 I am sorry but I do not know MySQL nor QGIS well and I want to ask why "there must be a column names not in quotes and values quoted" ?
 Does this requirement come from MySQL or QGIS side?